Ronald and James Allridge

 Ronald Keith Allridge (September 27, 1960 – June 8, 1995) and James Vernon Allridge III (November 14, 1962 – August 26, 2004) were American brothers and serial killers who killed three people and committed numerous armed robberies in Fort Worth, Texas, during a crime spree in early 1985.
 For their crimes, the Allridge brothers were sentenced to death and subsequently executed by lethal injection; Ronald in 1995 and James in 2004.

 Early life

-Ronald Allridge was born on September 27, 1960, in West Germany, where his father was stationed at the time as part of the military.
-Two years later, on November 14, 1962, his younger brother James was born.
-In 1969, the family returned to U.S., settling in Fort Worth, Texas, later moving into a home at 2425 Annglen Drive where Ronald and James shared an attic bedroom.
+Ronald Allridge was born on September 27, 1960, in Stuttgart, West Germany, where his father was stationed at the time as part of the military.
+Two years later, on November 14, 1962, his younger brother James was born in Colorado Springs, Colorado.
+In 1969, the family settled in Fort Worth, Texas, moving into a home at 2425 Annglen Drive where Ronald and James shared an attic bedroom.

 Ronald was described by his gym teacher at O. D. Wyatt High School as shy and quiet.
 James, on the other hand, was described as outgoing and was popular among students at his high school.